Trump TAKES OVER DC, Police Accused Of FAKING Low Crime Rate / Gay Marriage IS OVER? ft. Josh Hammer

 They're going to say the police are lying and they're going to say it's all race-based.

-I mean, it really says a lot about where we're at as a society where like literally just saying statistics, you know, somehow gives you a presumption that you're coming from from a racially nefarious perspective there.
+I mean, it really says a lot about where we're at as a society where literally just saying statistics, you know, somehow gives you a presumption that you're coming from from a racially nefarious perspective there.

-It's it's it's absolutely nuts there.
+It's absolutely nuts there.

 And no one wants to say it because of the fear of being called racist.